mwbowers/mwbowers.github.io/reference/datagate/datagate-common/adg-sub-types.md

 ---
 title: AdgSubTypes enum
-description: Specifies the subtype of an ADG object.
+description: "Specifies the subtype of an ADG object. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the subtype of an ADG object.